 Deep tissue massages can be a pain, figuratively and literally.
-It starts out with a drive through traffic to the spa and swiping your credit card.
+It starts out with drive-through traffic to the spa and swiping your credit card.
 Then one of those masseuses with hands of iron attacks your sore places with all their strength.

 An old joke about deep massages is that you ‘limp in’ due to stiff muscles and ‘limp out’ with a fresh set of bruises.
 This is an exaggeration.
 A professional knows where and how hard to press to get therapeutic results.
 However, you don’t need a masseuse to relieve pain and stiffness in the neck.
 You can do it yourself, with a ball and the right technique.

 - What to Look For in a Massage Ball for the Neck

 - Texture and Grip

 - Different Kinds of Massage Balls

 - Sport Balls